 The Open University’s mission is to be open to people, places, methods and ideas.
-This is reflected in our research which has the same openness and global reach.
-Welcome to our research community where you will join approximately 1,000 postgraduate research students, working in our Affiliated Research Centres (ARCs) around the world, at our state-of-the art research facilities on campus in Milton Keynes, and online.
-182 students were awarded research degrees by The Open University in the academic year 2013-14.
+This is reflected in its research which has the same openness and global reach.
+The research community comprises approximately 1,000 postgraduate research students, at the state-of-the art research facilities on campus in Milton Keynes, online, or working in the University’s Affiliated Research Centres (ARCs) around the world.
+187 students were awarded research degrees by The Open University in the academic year 2015-16.

 The Open University’s innovative research and development ranks in the top half of all UK universities.
-Our research influences national and international policy and practice, and enriches the lives of ordinary people around the world every day.
+The University’s research influences national and international policy and practice, and enriches the lives of ordinary people around the world every day.

 - Space researchers built the instrument Ptolemy, part of the Philae lander, which landed on comet 67P in November 2014.